Aveygo/AstroSleuth/results/training.md

 Identifying that V1 could see some improvements on the discriminator front, I wrote my own pipeline and used a [projected discriminator](https://github.com/autonomousvision/projected-gan) as it seems to perform well in low-compute environments.
 I also trained a custom VGG model for the perceptual loss to better fit the dataset, and used clip as kind of a shot-in-the-dark.
 The biggest difficulty was balancing all these loss function's weights, as making one too large would result in the generator abusing it and throwing the rest off.

 ## AstroSleuthNEXT
 This model was founded on a completely different basis from the first two.
-Rather than trying to fight against 3 (or more) different loss functions, the discriminator was set with this responsibility.
+Rather than trying to fight against 3 (or more) different loss functions, a larger discriminator was set with this responsibility.

 This does result in some undesired effects, notably some color or structural artifacts, which is why I also added conditioning to the model to try and mitigate this.
 You can see some results in [against blurx](against_blurx.md) and [conditioning](conditioning.md).

-An important note is that conditioning does not work with ncnn (the binary release), as layer normalization is not yet supported.
+*An important note is that conditioning does not work with ncnn (the binary release), as layer normalization is not yet supported.*

 ## AstroSleuthFAST
 A VGG based upscaler, which is borrows from the realesr repo.
 Despite being a quarter the size of V1, it performs similarly, but admittedly suffers from worse high-frequency detail and some star "shadows".